-This is a tuition-based class with a limit of 10 students.
+This is a tuition-based class with a limit of eight students.
 You will be working side-by-side all three days in the shop with instructor Bob Yapp.
-Bob has been a woodworker and furniture designer/maker for 45 years.
+Bob has been a woodworker and furniture designer/maker for 46 years.

-This is an intense, learn-by-doing opportunity.
-You will learn why wood storms are important, how to measure an opening for a storm, how to grade/pick lumber, storm sash construction, glass/screen installation weather-stripping & installation techniques.
-We will be constructing two types of storm windows:
+This will be an intense, learn-by-doing opportunity.
+You will learn why wood storms are important, how to measure an opening for a storm, how to grade/pick lumber, storm sash construction, making mortise and tenon joints, glass/screen installation weather-stripping & installation techniques.
+We will be constructing two types of storm sash:

 1) Traditional wood storms with puttied glass.

-2) Combination wood storm/screen sash with removable screen and glass from the inside of the property.
+2) Combination wood storm/screen sash with removable glass & screen from the inside of the property.

-At the end of the three days you will know from beginning to end, how to completely build both types of wooden storm windows.
-All students completing the class will receive a “Certificate of Completion” & a jump drive with back-up materials.
+At the end of the three days you will know from beginning to end, how to completely build both wood storm windows.
+All students completing the class will receive a “Certificate of Completion”.

 Homeowners, small contractors, preservation staff, preservation commission members, hp students and historic building owners will all benefit from this hands-on, traditional training event.
+This class is essentially, Woodworking 101.
 All skill levels are encouraged to sign up.

-Tuition for this three-day workshop is $450 and includes morning coffee/snacks, beverages and a gourmet lunch.
-Space is limited to 10 students in each session and pre-registration is required to secure a spot in the class.
+Tuition for this three-day workshop is $475 and includes morning coffee/snacks, beverages and a home cooked lunch.
+Space is limited to eight students in each session and pre-registration is required to secure a spot in the class.

 Inexpensive motels, Airbnb’s as well as bed & breakfast inns are available for out of town students.
 There are discounted rooms available here at the Belvedere Inn for students on a first come basis.
 For more information on room availability at the Belvedere Inn, contact Pat Yapp, 217-799-6086 or email@example.com.
 If you have questions about the class, contact Bob Yapp, 217-474-6052 or email him, firstname.lastname@example.org.